 This publication explains why, when, and where to report these cash payments.
-It also discusses the substantial penalties for not reporting them.
+It also discusses the substantial penalties for not re-

-Some organizations do not have to file Form 8300, including financial institutions who must file Form 4789, Currency Transaction Report, and casinos who must file Form 8362, Currency Transaction Report by Casinos.
+Some organizations do not have to file Form 8300, including financial institutions who must file FinCEN Form 104 (formerly Form 4789), Currency Transaction Report, and casinos who must file FinCEN Form 103 (formerly Form 8362), Currency Transaction Report by Casinos.
 They are not discussed in this publication.